L-K-DEEPAK/The-Collaborative-Dynamic-Operational-Warp/README.md

 | POST   | `/api/reset`    | Reset all state (for re-running the demo)             |
 | WS     | `/`             | `shipment_assigned`, `market_update`, `full_reset`    |

-## Known limitations (kept intentionally simple)

-- State lives in memory — restarting the backend clears everything.
-- The lock is per-process; this would need a different approach (e.g.
-  Postgres row locks, or a proper distributed lock) behind a load balancer with multiple Node instances.
-- No auth — every tab is treated as an anonymous coordinator, which matches the brief.